Sonic-LockandLoad/Sonic-LockandLoad/README.md

 GitHub shows C# and C++ as Sonic: Lock & Load's main languages - these are in fact GZDoom's ZScript and ACS files, treated as C# and C++ by GitHub Linguist respectively, for syntax highlighting purposes.

 ## Copyright

 Sonic: Lock & Load is a fan-made DOOM mod.
 All copyrights go to their intended holders.<br>
 Sonic the Hedgehog is property of SEGA.
 DOOM is property of id Software.

 This mod uses assets from [Realm667](https://www.realm667.com) and other games.

+## Special Thanks

+Thanks to these projects for providing functionality used in the game!

+* [Main Menu Tips](https://github.com/mmaulwurff/main-menu-tips) - Used for providing the messages at the bottom right of the screen in the main menu.
+Licensed under GPL-3.0.
+* [Checkpoints](https://github.com/Matacrat/Checkpoints/) - Used for providing in-level checkpoints.
+Licensed under Apache-2.0.

+If I'm not properly respecting these licenses please let me know.
+I'm pretty sure I'm good though.